EECS150/asic_labs_fa21/lab4/spec.md

 You should not need to touch this block of yaml, because the parameters are tuned for meeting design rules in this technology.
 However, the important parameter is `power_utilization`, which specifies that approximately 25% of the available routing space on each metal layer should be reserved for power, with the exception of Metals 8 and 9, which should have 100% coverage.

-### Clock Tree Synthesis: Overview
+### Clock Tree Synthesis (CTS): Overview

 Clock Tree Synthesis (CTS) is arguably the next most important step in P&R behind floorplanning.
 Recall that up until this point, we have not talked about the clock that triggers all the sequential logic in our design.
 This is because the clock signal is assumed to arrive at every sequential element in our design at the same time.
 The synthesis tool makes this assumption and so does the initial cell placement algorithm.
 In reality, the sequential elements have to be placed wherever makes the most sense (e.g. to minimize delays between them).
 As a result, there is a different amount of delay to every element from the top-level clock pin that must be “balanced” to maintain the timing results from synthesis.
 We shall now explore the steps the P&R tool takes to solve this problem and why it is called Clock Tree Synthesis.

 ### Pre-CTS Optimization

-Pre-CTS optimization is the first round of Static Timing Analysis (STA) and optimization per- formed on the design.
+Pre-CTS optimization is the first round of Static Timing Analysis (STA) and optimization performed on the design.
 It has a large freedom to move the cells around to optimize your design to meet setup checks, and is performed after the initial cell placement.
 Hold errors are not checked during pre-CTS optimization.
-Because we do not have a clock tree in place yet, we do not know when the clocks will arrive to each sequential element, hence we don’t know if there are hold vio- lations.
+Because we do not have a clock tree in place yet, we do not know when the clocks will arrive to each sequential element, hence we don’t know if there are hold violations.
 The tool therefore assumes that every sequential element receives the clock ideally at the same time, and tries to balance out the delays in data paths to ensure no setup violations occur.
 In the end, it generates a timing report, very similar to the ones we saw in the last lab.

 ### Clock Tree Clustering and Balancing
-The meat of CTS is accomplished after initial optimization.
-The CTS algorithm first clusters groups of sequential elements together, mostly based on where they are in the design relative to the top-level clock pin and common clock gating logic.
+Most of CTS is accomplished after initial optimization.
+The CTS algorithm first clusters groups of sequential elements together, mostly based on their position in the design relative to the top-level clock pin and common clock gating logic.
 The numbers of elements in each cluster is selected so that it does not present too large of a load to a driving cell.
 These clusters of sequential elements are the “leaves” of the clock tree attached to branches.

 Next, the CTS algorithm tries to ensure that the delay from the top-level clock pin to the leaves are all the same.
 It accomplishes this by adding and sizing clock buffers between the top-level pin and the leaves.
 There may be multiple stages of clock buffering, depending on how physically large the design is.
 Each clock buffer that drives multiple loads is a branching point in the clock tree, and strings of clock buffers in a row are essentially the “trunks”.
 Finally, the top-level clock pin is considered the “root” of the clock tree.

 The CTS algorithm may go through many iterations of clustering and balancing.
-It will try to minimize the depth of the tree (called insertion delay, i.e. the delay from the root to the leaves) while simultaneously minimizing the skew (difference in insertion delay) between each leaf in the tree.
+It will try to minimize the depth of the tree (called *insertion delay*, i.e. the delay from the root to the leaves) while simultaneously minimizing the *skew* (difference in insertion delay) between each leaf in the tree.
 The deeper the tree, the harder it is to meet both setup and hold timing (*thought experiment #1*: why is this?).

 ### Post-CTS Optimization
-Post-CTS optimization is then performed, where clock is now a real signal that is being distributed unequally to different parts of the design.
+Post-CTS optimization is then performed, where the clock is now a real signal that is being distributed unequally to different parts of the design.
 In this step, the tool fixes setup and hold time violations simultaneously.
 Often times, fixing one error may introduce one or multiple errors (*thought experiment #2*: why is this?), so this process is iterative until it reaches convergence (which may or may not meet your timing constraints!).
 Fixing these violations involve resizing, adding/deleting, and even moving the logic and clock cells.

 After this stage of optimization, the clock tree and clock routing are fixed.
 In the next lab, you will finish the P&R flow, which finalizes the rest of the routing, but it is usually the case that if your design is unable to meet timing after CTS, there’s no point continuing!

 ## Compiling the Design with HAMMER